 California born and daughter of Salvadoran immigrants, Katia is a fierce advocate for the rights of workers, women, and immigrants in her community.
 Katia is currently a Mass Liberation Organizer with Reclaim Philadelphia.
 She has experience working in community outreach and public health.
 She was previously lead organizer at Make the Road PA’s Philadelphia office.
 Before that, she was the Promotores de Salud Program Coordinator at Planned Parenthood Southeastern Pennsylvania.
 Katia holds a B.A. in Political Science and Latin American Studies from Temple University and resides in Lower Northeast Philadelphia.

 Jasmine Rivera is the Director of Civic Engagement of Pennsylvania Voice in Philadelphia, PA.
 Originally from Chicago, she grew up primarily in Arizona and became involved in social justice movements at a young age.
 Organizing with the Black and Latinx community in the Philadelphia area, she played a lead role in the passage of Philadelphia’s Paid Sick Time law and Sanctuary City policy.
 As the Director of Civic Engagement, she helps table partners run programming to increase civic engagement for members of the New American Majority, remove barriers to voting access, ensure representation, win on issue campaigns, and achieve racial equity in the progressive community and statewide.

-Steven Sacco is an immigration attorney with the Legal Aid Society of New York and a volunteer with the New Sanctuary Coalition of New York City.
+Steven Sacco is an immigration attorney with the Legal Aid Society of New York and often participates in the effort to organize FMP’s annual Open Borders Conference.
 He identifies as a PIC & border abolitionist, and an anti-nationalist.
 He is also an advocate for the abolition of citizenship and a proponent of the notion that borders are incompatible with democracy, subjects on which he has published.
 He can be followed on Twitter at @steventsacco.
 He lives in Queens.